jordipons/musicnn/README.md

 ~~~~
 >['techno', 'electronic', 'synth', 'fast', 'beat', 'drums', 'no vocals', 'no vocal', 'dance', 'ambient']

+Let's try another song!

 ~~~~python
 top_tags('./audio/TRWJAZW128F42760DD_test.mp3', model='MTT', topN=3)
 ~~~~
 >['guitar', 'piano', 'fast']

-or to compute the taggram (see the basic example for more details on how to depict it):
+Alternatively, you can also compute the taggram (see our [basic](https://github.com/jordipons/musiCNN/blob/master/basic%20example.ipynb) example for more details on how to depict it):

 ~~~~python
 from musiCNN.extractor import extractor